 ‘I bet she told you it ended with Ralph.
 Point is, I know what she does because Ralph is my eyes and ears on the island and it didn’t come without a price.’
 She let that sink in.
 ‘I think if she’s told you it’s over, it might not have been exactly when she told you it was over but it sure seems to be now, at least according to Ralph, who does not bear you good will, by the way.’

 ‘That’s not altogether a concern of mine now.’

 ‘I know, otherwise you wouldn’t have come here.
 All right, Miles, we’ve been fencing and I have some serious things to put to you, I think you do too.
 Sis will stay if you don’t mind for the next part but when it gets to the personal matters, she’s the soul of discretion and will suddenly have to go shopping or to bed.
 You OK with that?’

 ‘Why do I feel I’m being drawn into a maelstrom?’

 ‘Because you are, because that’s the way you do things, so are you ready for the serious stuff?
 He nodded.
-‘Sis will get tea.’
+‘Sis, I think, is so tired -’

 ‘How does Chloe come into it?’